New Jersey school custodian fired for taking box of Christmas candy sues district again

 A former custodian at a middle school in New Jersey has filed a second lawsuit against the school district alleging emotional distress, workplace harassment and defamation of character after he says he was fired for mistakenly taking a gift-wrapped box of candy.

 The custodian, Peter Marro, alleges in the lawsuit filed in Hunterdon County Superior Court in December against Readington Township Public Schools that he was fired in December 2017 over a "misunderstanding."
-His first filing was dismissed in April, according to court records.
+His first filing was dismissed in April because he missed the deadline to file a Tort claim, according to court records.

-Marro, who is representing himself, said he thought the wrapped boxes he saw in the maintenance room at Readington Middle School on December 19, 2017 were "a year-end thank you" to the crew from staff.
+Marro, who is representing himself, said he thought wrapped boxes of Christmas candy he saw in the maintenance room at Readington Middle School on Dec.
+19, 2017, were "a year-end thank you" to the crew from the staff.

 "I chose one and put it in my car," he said in the lawsuit.
 "I was happy to be thought of by the staff."